 The Centers for Medicare and Medicaid Services (CMS) requires that DME suppliers maintain proof that any item dispensed was received by the beneficiary in the form of a Proof of Delivery document.
 This could be requested by DMEMACs, recovery auditors, supplemental medical review contractors, or Comprehensive Error Rate Testing (CERT) medical review contractors.
-In our February 2019 blog post we covered who can sign the Proof of Delivery document and in our March 2019 blog post we covered Proof of Delivery requirements when the supplier directly delivers the DME item to the patient or the patient’s designee.
+In our February 2019 blog post, we covered who can sign the Proof of Delivery document and in our March 2019 blog post, we covered Proof of Delivery requirements when the supplier directly delivers the DME item to the patient or the patient’s designee.

 Methods of Delivery

 There are three different methods by which a DME item may be delivered.
-These include direct delivery by the supplier, delivery of the item to the patient via shipping or a delivery service, and delivery to a nursing facility.
+These include direct delivery by the supplier, delivery of the item to the patient via shipping or delivery service, and delivery to a nursing facility.
 Beyond the requirements covered in the February 2019 blog, there are additional documentation requirements for Proof of Delivery, and they differ based on the method of delivery.

-Delivery via Shipping Or Delivery Service
+Delivery via Shipping or Delivery Service

 This month’s post focuses on the second method of delivery: the supplier using a shipping service or mail order.

 When employing this method of delivery, the Proof of Delivery must track the item from the supplier to the recipient.
 One means of accomplishing this is having the supplier’s shipping invoice and the tracking information from the delivery service.
-In this situation, it is important that the information in the supplier’s shipping invoice match that of the delivery service in some way, such as a package number of invoice number.
+In this situation, it is important that the information in the supplier’s shipping invoice match that of the delivery service in some way, such as a package number or invoice number.

 Proof of Delivery Document Requirements